-Reflections on Fool's Adventure by my dear friend, Rob Ferguson, host of "Mountains to Sea" on 90.5, WWCU FM:
+Reflections on Fool's Adventure by Rob Ferguson, host of "Mountains to Sea" on 90.5, WWCU FM:

 After driving across the desert and up, up into the heart of the high country, we've finally arrived at our old friend's home at dawn.
 She greets us at the door, wrapped in a morning shawl and a joy irrepressible.
 She carries the calmness of the holy.
 We can hear echoes of Rufus and Chaka Khan's "Tell Me Something Good" playing through the house.
 She reverently hugs each one and welcomes us inside her life, challenging each of us to read between all her lines.
 The adventure begins.